A00820449/antlr4-final-project/README.md

     [statements]
 }
 ```
 A function can be of type `number`, `boolean`, or `void`.
-Parametes are declared in a comma separated list, in which you declare the type followrd by the name of the Parametes.
-A local variable follows the same syntax as shown on the previous section.
-Here's an example of a function with the name `foo` that has a boolan parameter with name `a`, a number parameter of name `b`, has a local boolean variable with name `f`, and returns a boolean value:
+Parameters are declared in a comma separated list, in which you declare the type followed by the name of the Parameters.
+A local variable follows the same syntax as shown in the previous section.
+Here's an example of a function with the name `foo` that has a boolean parameter with name `a`, a number parameter of name `b`, has a local boolean variable with name `f`, and returns a boolean value:
 ```
 function boolean foo(boolean a, number b): var boolean f;